- Company: People in Need

 Position: Project Manager

 PIN started its operations in Nepal in 2015 following the earthquake.
 PIN Nepal has been working in camp management, shelter, protection and other sectors for the past three years.
-PIN Nepal is currently looking for a qualified and competent Project Manager to lead a pilot of a Mental Health for Adolescent Mothers Project funded by Bill and Melinda Gates Foundation.
-The project will use mHealth methodology and life-skills workshops for direct beneficiaries, will be implemented by a local partner, and will be evaluated by an external agency.
+PIN Nepal is currently looking for a qualified and competent Project Manager to lead a five-year program “Leave No Girl Behind” funded by the Girls’ Education Challenge.
+The project will be implemented by two local partner organizations, with strong emphasis on literacy, numeracy and social norms transformation.
+Within the structure, there will be two Project Managers, of which one will be working with one local partner on literacy, numeracy, and working with local authorities and communities, and the other will be working on life skills development and school based programming.
+Both will be required to work closely with each other.

-- Develop and follow overall project short and midterm plans, Indicator Tracking Table, work plans, budget, procurement plans and other tools for timely project delivery.
+- Ensure project short, mid and long term plans are met, supporting Programme Manager in filling out Indicator Tracking Table, Gantt Chart, work plans, budget, procurement plans and other tools for timely project delivery.

-- Work closely with project team and local partner, provide guidance and support and ensure utmost quality of project delivery and its understanding among the team.
+- Work closely with the local partner and PIN’s project team to ensure high quality of project delivery and thorough understanding of the project within partner and PIN team.

-- Manage a diverse team of local staff, guide, provide feedback, build the team; manage team conflict in a sensitive manner.
+- Manage a diverse team of staff, manage and report conflict, report any other issues to the supervisor in a timely manner.

-- Coordinate with and support MEAL team and external evaluator in MEAL framework development, data collection, data analysis.
+- Coordinate with and support MEAL team and external evaluator in data collection.

-- Ensure timely and effective communication within the team and with external stakeholders resulting in adaptive management.
+- Ensure timely and effective communication within the team and with external stakeholders, providing relevant information to the Programme Manager in a timely manner.

 - Timely identify risks and pro-actively manage them; gather and share security information.

-- Operational management of the project including planning financial, admin, logistics, communications tasks to ensure full compliance with PIN's and donor's financial and procurement procedures.
+- Supporting operational management of the project including following financial, admin, logistics, communications tasks to ensure full compliance with PIN's and donor's financial and procurement procedures.

-- Ensure adherence to PIN’s policies and internal procedures, protocols, PIN’s Code of Conduct, with special attention to Child Protection and Do No Harm policies.
+- Monitor staff and partners’ adherence to PIN’s policies and internal procedures, protocols, PIN’s Code of Conduct, with special attention to Child Protection and Do No Harm policies; immediate reporting of any complaints and issues.

-- At least 3 years of demonstrated work experience with an I/NGO in one or more of the following areas: girls' empowerment, mHealth, mental, maternal and infant health, informal education, life skills, gender-transformative programming.
+- At least 2 years of demonstrated work experience with an I/NGO in one or more of the following areas: girls' empowerment, education, literacy, informal education, life skills, child protection, social norms, and/or gender-transformative programming.

-- Demonstrated experience in managing, motivating and guiding diverse teams, inclusive people management, experience of building and maintaining strong relationships with the project team.
+- Demonstrated experience in managing diverse teams, building and maintaining strong relationships with the project team.

-- Demonstrated capacity/understanding of child marriage and related issues, gender and social norms in research/programming.
+- Demonstrated understanding of gender and social norms in programming.

 PIN promotes equal opportunities.
 Women, Dalit and Janajati candidates are strongly encouraged to apply.